rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 The final text for the amendment must be presented in writing to a club advisor or primary officer no later than one week prior to the vote opening.
-All proposed amendments to be included in a general election must be made available in public view for a public forum allowing optionally anonymous comments.
+All proposed amendments to be included in a general election must be made available in public view for a public forum allowing comments.
 The forum must be moderated by the Primary Officers, ultimately managed by the Secretary.

 It is recommended, but not required, that amendment authors consult a primary officer